MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-cpp.md

 #### consent_delegate_impl.cpp

 When the SDK requires consent, the `GetUserConsent` method is called *by the SDK*, and the URL passed in as a parameter.
-In the sample below, the user is notified that the SDK will connect to that provided URL, then returns `Consent::AcceptAlways`.
-This isn't a great example as the user wasn't presented with a real choice.
+In the sample below, the user is notified that the SDK will connect to that provided URL and provides the user with an option on the commandline.
+Based on the choice by the user, the user accepts or rejects consent and that is passed to the SDK.
+If the users declines to consent, the application will throw an exception and no call is made to the protection service.

 ```cpp
 Consent ConsentDelegateImpl::GetUserConsent(const string& url) {